Friday, 31 July 2015

 We looked forward to finding out about the history of the Black Hills when we planned our holiday, and I feel that I have learned a lot about how the past is so closely entwined with the present in South Dakota, Montana and Wyoming.

-Wednesday 22 July 2015
+Tuesday, 21 July 2015

-We crossed the state line from Wyoming to Colorado and then broke up the four hours of driving by stopping at the town of Craig, where we visited the town museum.
+We crossed the state line from Wyoming to Colorado and then broke up the four hours of driving by stopping at the town of Craig, where we visited the small town museum.
 It's a town that is very proud of its Western heritage and there was a big display of saddles, guns, and cowboys clothes, including some amazing huge chaps made of angora.
 We turned towards the Rockies and the countryside became greener and more hilly until we finally arrived at Steamboat Springs and, as I had hoped, it is very like Whistler in facilities and surroundings.
-It's a ski resort by winter so in the summer there is lots of very smart accommodation and they promote it as a summer resort with cycling, hiking, hot springs etc. I LOVE our apartment in the Trailhead Lodge!
+It's a ski resort by winter, so in the summer they promote it as a summer resort with cycling, hiking, hot springs etc. I LOVE our apartment in the Trailhead Lodge!
 No offence to the perfectly nice and clean rooms in Yellowstone, but this is SO good!
 We have three bedrooms, three bathrooms, a huge living room, kitchen, washing machine, dishwasher, four televisions!
 I know, it's totally unnecessary and I'm no stranger to roughing it (D of E expeditions for example) but I can't help it, I love luxury!
 I keep getting lost on the way from the living room to the bedroom!
-David is thrilled to have a room (and bathroom) of his own for the first time in the holiday.
+Davie is thrilled to have a room (and bathroom) of his own for the first time in the holiday.
 The Trailhead Lodge is on the edge of town at the foot of the ski slopes and has an outdoor swimming pool and three hot tubs.
 We explored the town a bit and had a Mexican meal in the popular Cantina restaurant - oh the joy of having a choice of eateries!

-Monday 20th July - Cowboy Boots!
+Cowboy Boots!

-Monday was a big driving day.
+Today was a big driving day.
 We left Yellowstone National Park after a brilliant week and headed south.
 We drove through Grand Teton National Park whose landscape is much more alpine than Yellowstone, with jaggedy mountains which are very beautiful.
 Just south of Grand Teton we came to the town of Jackson which was very smart and clearly geared up for the winter ski crowd.
 We continued south on the west side of the Rockies and the countryside opened up wide and flat, with lots of horse ranches.

 Our destination for the night was Rock Springs, a mining town with a chequered history.
-We checked into our hotel, the visited a big warehouse which had been well advertised as we approached the town, which sold cowboy boots and western workwear including jeans, belts, jackets, Spurs, chaps etc. James had rightly supposed that this would offer us a better choice (and better prices) than tourist shops and soon he and David were happily buying some Levi's jeans at a fraction of the cost of Scotland prices.
+We checked into our hotel, then visited a big warehouse which had been well advertised as we approached the town, which sold cowboy boots and western workwear including jeans, belts, jackets, spurs, chaps etc. James had rightly supposed that this would offer us a better choice (and better prices) than tourist shops and soon he and David were happily buying some Levi's jeans at a fraction of the cost of Scotland prices.
 I have long wanted to own a pair of proper cowboy boots and there was a huge selection.
 James treated me to a lovely red pair and I bought myself another pair as well as a sort of cowboy shirt - I was delighted!

-Sunday 19th July - boat trip on Lake Yellowstone
+Boat trip on Lake Yellowstone

 We sat in the hotel lounge later having a drink before dinner and again listening to the resident string quartet.
 I really enjoyed their mix of light classical and popular music; as well as Strauss and Mozart they played tunes like Disney's Under the Sea, Bohemian Rhapsody and even Game of Thrones, which were beautifully arranged and all sounded great.
 At about 9.30 p.m. the American flag was lowered on its flagpole just outside the window. and everyone stood and sang as the string quartet played The Star Spangled Banner, then applauded enthusiastically - another example of the patriotism that we have observed here.

-Sunday 19 July 2015
+Saturday, 18 July 2015

-Saturday 18th July - Mystic Falls and Biscuit Basin
+Mystic Falls and Biscuit Basin

 Mystic Falls was our destination today - what a great name!
 First of all we went around the hot springs and geysers in Biscuit Basin, then up we went about a thousand feet to the top of the waterfall.
 The waterfall was very pleasant and did everything that a waterfall is supposed to do, however the really amazing thing about the walk was the view southwards of the upper geyser valley - we could see the plumes of a line of about ten geysers along the valley with Old Faithful at the end - it must be a fault line with the geysers all connected.
 The walk had quite a lot of mosquitos which I kept having to slap off my arms, but more pleasantly there were lots of really cute chipmunks and squirrels.

-James and David decided to walk the.couple of miles to Old Faithful while I drove along and got myself a cup of coffee which I drank while reading my book in the lobby of the Old Faithful Lodge.
+James and Davie decided to walk the.couple of miles to Old Faithful while I drove along and got myself a cup of coffee which I drank while reading my book in the lobby of the Old Faithful Lodge.

 These old Yellowstone resorts, Old Faithful and Lake, used to have no middle range of accommodation between the posh hotels and camping.
 So to make the park more accessible to people who were neither very rich nor very hardy, big lodges were built with lots of cabins around them in the woods, in the early 1900s.
-And indeed made, and still does make, Yellowstone National Park accessible to a wide range of people from all over America, which I think is a really good thing.
+This made, and still does make, Yellowstone National Park accessible to a wide range of people from all over America, which I think is a really good thing.
 On the other hand, I do think that a lot of the accommodation could do with some extensive refurbishment or even rebuilding, which is currently underway in the Canyon area.
 The is nothing wrong with the accommodation, it's perfectly clean, but it looks kind of tired and needs updated.
 That's just my opinion, for all I know the people of America like it just the way it is because it is traditional.

-Friday 17th July - Elephant Back Mountain and more geysers!
+Elephant Back Mountain and more geysers!

 When we checked in to the hotel later we were very pleased; it's an old-fashioned wooden hotel painted pale yellow, with porticos and an elegant lounge area on the ground floor.
-It was designed by the same architect who designed Old Faithful Inn and is in fact the oldest hotel in Yellowstone, built in about 1880.
+It was designed by the same architect who designed the Old Faithful Inn and is in fact the oldest hotel in Yellowstone, built in about 1880.
 Our room is in the annex rather than the posher main part, but it's right next door and of a good standard so we were quite happy.

 In the afternoon we visited the West Thumb Geyser basin which was amazing.
 It's right beside (and partly in!)
 Lake Yellowstone, so the setting is fantastic.
 The hot springs, geysers and mud pots were all simmering and steaming away, all unique.
 A couple of hot springs actually in the Lake were called Fishing Cones, sticking out of the water shaped like tiny volcanoes.
-In the old days fishermen used to boast that they could catch a fish in the lake then, while it was still on the line they could cook it straight away in the fishing cones.
+In the old days fishermen used to boast that they could catch a fish in the lake, and then, while it was still on the line they could cook it straight away in the fishing cones.
 Also amazing were the Artists' Paint Pots which were colourfully bubbling away.
 I could go on and on, they were all stunning, but my favourites tend to be the bright blue ones that look like inviting jacuzzis but in fact would boil you alive!

 After a delicious dinner at the Lake Hotel we sat in the lounge and listened to the string quartet play as we sipped our drinks.